Jamie12341324/project1/README.md

 Then I selcted the main branch to delpoy from and clicked save.
 Then I waited for my url to appear.
 Some help was obtained from the guide mention above.
+# Bugs
+The booking form dosen't display on a phone properly and that would be the next thing to fix